Cloud-Architekt/EntraOps/README.md

 Regardless of the way to update EntraOps files, it could be required to update the service principals of EntraOps.
 Use `New-EntraOpsWorkloadIdentity` in combination of the parameter `-ExistingSpObjectId` and the object ID of the EntraOps service principal (Example: `New-EntraOpsWorkloadIdentity -AppDisplayName "EntraOps-CloudLab" -ExistingSpObjectId eca9154b-0d2a-4609-aa41-064eb317bfb3´).
 Ignore errors regarding existing API permissions or conflicts with existing roles.
+Don't forget to update your workflow files by using the cmdlet `Update-EntraOpsRequiredWorkflowParameters`.

 I recommend to remove and create a service principal but also re-create the EntraOps.config file if there should be any issues by updating EntraOps.